 Must Read: Advisory Jurisdiction of the Supreme Court

 The Supreme Court has the power to declare a law passed by parliament null and unconstitutional if it violates the Indian Constitution’s principles.
-Because of its function as defender and interpreter of the Constitution, the court has assumed this implicit power.
+Because of its function as a defender and interpreter of the Constitution, the court has assumed this implicit power.

 Court of Record